Kokonico/ObjLog/SECURITY.md

 ## before you report

-please make sure that the version of the project that you are reporting the issue on is supported, as we will only fix it there.
+Please make sure that the version of the project that you are reporting the issue on is supported, as we will only fix it there.
 Issues that can take place due to poor setup of the project will not be fixed, as they are not the responsibility of the project maintainers.
 (unless the setup is the default setup or a "secure" setup, in which case it will be fixed)

 ## supported versions